Bay40k/pcaw/README.md

 canvasAPI = Pcaw(access_token)

-# Return a paginated list of objects from an endpoint:
+# Automatically paginate and return list of objects from an endpoint:
-canvasAPI.paginate(url, 100) # (100 means 100 items per page)
+canvasAPI.paginate(url, 100) # (100 is equivalent to the '?per_page=100' parameter)

 # You can also easily reference your access token/Authorization header with:
 canvasAPI.headers